KauzClay/docs-tap/supply-chain/platform-engineering/explanation/supply-chains.hbs.md

   - Use a patch update, such as `1.2.5` to `1.2.6`
   - Keep the same kind, such as `ServerAppV1`
-- If the API is unchanged, but something significantly different occurs because of changes to the `spec.stages`, consider doing:
+- If the API is unchanged, but something significantly different occurs because of changes to the `spec.stages`, consider:
-  - An update to the minor or major version, such as `1.2.5` to `1.3.0`
+  - Updating the minor or major version, such as `1.2.5` to `1.3.0`
-  - An update to the kind, such as `ServerAppV2`
+  - Updating the kind, such as `ServerAppV2`
-  - A change of kind, such as `ServerAppWithApprovalV1`
+  - Changing the kind, such as `ServerAppWithApprovalV1`
-- If the API changes, consider doing:
+- If the API changes, consider:
-  - An update to the minor or major version, such as `1.2.5` to `1.3.0`
+  - Updating the minor or major version, such as `1.2.5` to `1.3.0`
-  - An update to the kind, such as `ServerAppV2`
+  - Updating the kind, such as `ServerAppV2`

 This ensures effective communication to your users.
 New kind versions typically indicate that the user must migrate their resources to the new API.

 ## <a id="validation"></a> Integrity validation